Social Responsibilty

 The mission of Scouting America is to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.

-Prior to joining TBDCyber Senior Consultant Jeff Caranna, created the Cybersecurity pathway at Akron Public Schools NIHF STEM High School.
+Prior to joining TBDCyber, Senior Consultant Jeff Caranna created the Cybersecurity pathway at Akron Public Schools NIHF STEM High School.
 He continues to support the program and promote cybersecurity education in K-12.

 Founding Senior Partner Graeme Payne supports cybersecurity education in K-12.
 He recently provided workshops at Fulton County Schools' Innovation Academy in Alpharetta, Georgia.
 In TBDCyber sessions, students learned about their digital footprint, how to protect an influencer, identified potential phishing attempts, explored career opportunities in cybersecurity, and hacked AI.